Bogdanp/racksnaps/README.md

 Snapshots are never modified once they succeed and a content addressing scheme is used for the individual packages to avoid using up too much disk space over time.

+`snapshot.rkt` creates the "source" snapshots and `built-snapshot.rkt` creates the "built" snapshots.

 ## License